Chinese Dragon - Meaning, Symbols, and Important Types

 - Celestial (in Chinese: Tianlong 天龙) - guards heavenly palaces and protects the celestial gods

 - Spiritual Dragon (in Chinese: Shenlong 神龙) - controls the wind and rain

 - Fuzanglong (in Chinese: Fucanglong 伏藏龙) - the Dragons guardian of precious treasures

 - Dilong （in Chinese: Dilong 地龙）- controls the river and sea

 - Dragon King （in Chinese: Longwang, 龙王） - the most powerful dragon who guards the central universe in the Chinese mythology

 The Nine Sons of the Chinese Dragon – Names, Physical Character

 The dragon has nine sons is a popular story in Chinese mythology, they are various endowed with unique merits, but none of them looks like a dragon.
 In traditional Chinese culture, the number of nine means the supreme authority of the emperor.

-- Qiuniu (in Chinese: qiú niú 囚牛), yellow body with scales, likes music, squats at the head of the musical instrument.
+- Qiuniu (in Chinese: qiú niú 囚牛), a yellow body with scales, likes music and squats at the head of the musical instrument.